biosciences/AMRScan/paper/paper.md

 # Statement of Need

-While several large-scale AMR detection platforms exist, many are resource-intensive or require complex installations.
+While several large-scale AMR detection platforms such as ResFinder [@zankari2012resfinder] exist, many are resource-intensive or require complex installations.
 AMRScan addresses the need for a minimal, transparent, and reproducible toolkit that can be used flexibly in small labs, clinical settings, or large-scale surveillance workflows.

 The inclusion of a pure Nextflow implementation enables high-throughput, multi-sample analyses in cloud and HPC environments, while the standalone R script remains accessible to users in data science, microbiology, and epidemiology.
 Both versions use shared components (e.g., a BLAST parsing script) to ensure consistency and reproducibility of results.